Belugatoucher/RetroProWebEditor/README.md

 CRT Scanlines
 RGB Split
 and more!

-This is almost entirely vibe coded, and it lacks some refinement I think it needs.
+the project lacks some refinement I think it needs.
 If you could like to help contribute to RetroPro, visit the issues page.